mcous/decoy/docs/why.md

 The `Mock` class (and friends) provided by the Python standard library are great!
 They are, however:

+-   Heavily geared towards call-then-assert-called test patterns
--   Sometimes too flexible to provide useful design feedback
+-   Often too flexible to provide useful design feedback
--   Not geared towards mimicking the type annotations of your actual interfaces
+-   Not designed to mimic the type annotations of your actual interfaces
--   Geared towards call-then-assert-called test patterns

-At its core, Decoy uses spies that are stripped down, more opinionated versions of `Mock` that are designed to work with type annotations.
+Decoy sets out to provide mocks that are, instead:

+-   Configurable based on inputs and outputs rather than assertions
+-   Intentionally limited to provide quick design feedback for your code under test
+-   Designed from the ground-up to be useful in typed codebases

 [unittest.mock]: https://docs.python.org/3/library/unittest.mock.html